buttercup/buttercup-desktop/README.md

 Without a password manager, such as Buttercup, it would be very tedious to manage different passwords for each service.
 If you remember your passwords it's a good sign that they're not strong enough.
 Ideally you should memorise a primary password for your vault, and not know any of the account-specific passwords off the top of your head.

+### Precautions

+Buttercup securely encrypts your data in protected files, but this security is only as strong as the weakest component - and this is very often the primary password used to lock and unlock your vault.
+Follow these basic guidelines to ensure that your vault is safe even if exposed:

+ * Choose a **unique** password that is not used elsewhere
+ * Use a highly-varied set of different characters - such as alpha-numeric, symbols and spaces
+ * Use a long password - the longer the better
+ * Don't include words or names in the password
+ * Never share your password with anyone

+_It is very important to note that no one associated with Buttercup will ever request your personal vault or its primary password.
+Do not share it or any of its related details with anyone.
+Developers or contributors working with Buttercup may request **example** vaults created via your system to try and reproduce issues, but please ensure to never use your real password or store actual credentails within such vaults._

+### Versions

+The current stable version is **2**.
+We recommend upgrading if you're still on v1, as it is no longer being actively maintained.
+You can still browse the v1 source and documentation [here](https://github.com/buttercup/buttercup-desktop/tree/v1).

+### Operating Systems

+Buttercup Desktop is officially supported on:

+ * Most linux distributions (x64), such as Ubuntu
+ * MacOS (x64, non-ARM)
+ * Windows 10 (x64)

+#### Arch Linux

+Buttercup is also available for [Arch via the AUR](https://aur.archlinux.org/packages/buttercup-desktop/).
+This release channel is maintained by our community.

+Some Arch users have reported the occasional segfault - if you experience this please try [this solution](https://github.com/buttercup/buttercup-desktop/issues/643#issuecomment-413852760) before creating an issue.

+#### Portability

+Buttercup provides a portable **Windows** version.
+Look for the release with the name `Buttercup-win-x64-2.0.0-portable.exe` where `2.0.0` is the version.

+Although not explicitly portable, both the Mac **zip** and Linux **AppImage** formats are more or less standalone.
+They still write to the standard config/log destinations, however.

 ## Configuration

 Configuration files are stored in OS-specific locations.